Siddhantmest/XAI-Methods-for-CNN/README.md

 **HMT.h5** - VGG-7 trained on the HMT data (code not provided, you can use any other CNN architecture of your choice)

 HMT dataset is available via this link https://drive.google.com/drive/folders/1R1kBdADpELCjR76D8icHRWpZvcqNZez4?usp=sharing

+#### Note:

+If you are using Google Colab to implement the code, I recommend you to change the runtime type to GPU as for some unknown reason Integrated gradient is giving inverted results on normal runtime